Doctoral Program in Clinical Psychology

 - LGBTIQ+ community

-The Clinical Psychology Area includes seven tenure track faculty members who maintain active research laboratories.
-These faculty are: Dr. Susan Phillips Keane, Professor and Director of Clinical Training; Dr. Rosemery Nelson-Gray, Professor; Dr. Julia Mendez, Associate Professor; Dr. Kari Eddington, Associate Professor; Dr. Gabriela Livas Stein, Associate Professor, Dr. Suzanne Vrshek-Schallhorn, Assistant Professor and Dr. Blair Wisco, Assistant Professor.
-In addition, Dr. Jason Herndon, serves as Director of the UNCG Psychology Clinic.
-Faculty interests and contact information is provided below.
+The Clinical Psychology Area includes eight tenure track faculty members who maintain active research laboratories.
+These faculty are: Dr. Susan Phillips Keane, Professor and Director of Clinical Training; Dr. Kari Eddington, Associate Professor and Dr. Gabriela Livas Stein, Associate Professor, both who serve as Associate Directors of Clinical Training; Dr. Rosemery Nelson-Gray, Professor; Dr. Julia Mendez Smith, Professor; Dr. Suzanne Vrshek-Schallhorn, Assistant Professor Dr. Blair Wisco, Assistant Professor, Dr. Michaeline Jensen, Assistant Professor.
+In addition, Dr. Jason Herndon serves as Director of the UNCG Psychology Clinic and holds an Academic Professional position.
+Faculty interests and contact information are provided below.
 Click here for a link to the UNCG Psychology Clinic.

-Dr. Suzanne Vrshek-Schallhorn completed dual undergraduate degrees in Psychology and Biology at Florida State University, followed by a PhD in Clinical Psychology at the University of Minnesota, and postdoctoral training at Northwestern University’s Department of Psychology.
+Suzanne Vrshek-Schallhorn, Ph.D. completed dual undergraduate degrees in Psychology and Biology at Florida State University, followed by a PhD in Clinical Psychology at the University of Minnesota, and postdoctoral training at Northwestern University’s Department of Psychology.
 Dr. Vrshek-Schallhorn’s lab investigates pathways from life stress to depression.
 The lab uses several strategies to probe (1) who is most vulnerable to stress, and (2) the mechanisms by which stress leads to depression.
 Using both interview-assessed naturalistic stress and brief lab-induced stress, the lab examines vulnerability-stress interactions, including gene-environment interactions.
 This gene-environment interaction work focuses on genetic variants in systems for serotonin, dopamine, and the hypothalamic pituitary adrenal (HPA) axis.
 In addition, the lab examines how brief lab-induced stress influences cortisol reactivity, cardiovascular reactivity, affect, and cognitive performance.
+See her Research Gate or Google Scholar pages for more information.
 Dr. Vrshek-Schallhorn enjoys cooking, photography, and spending time with her family.

 Blair Wisco, Ph.D. is an assistant professor and the director of the Cognitive, Psychopathology, and Emotion (CoPE) lab.
 She received her doctoral degree from Yale University in 2011 and completed her predoctoral internship at the Boston Consortium.
 Prior to starting her position at UNCG, she completed a postdoctoral fellowship in traumatic stress research at the National Center for PTSD, VA Boston Healthcare System/Boston University School of Medicine.
 Her research examines cognitive and emotion regulation processes in emotional disorders, with a special focus on posttraumatic stress disorder (PTSD).
+To learn more about her research see her Research Gate and Google Scholar pages.
 She was recognized for her research accomplishments as a 2016 “Rising Star” by the Association for Psychological Science.
 She is a licensed health-services provider-psychologist in the state of North Carolina and serves as a clinical supervisor in our training clinic.
 She has served as a Co-Investigator on UNCG’s HRSA-funded Graduate Psychology Education Program (GPEP) training grant since 2016.
 Dr. Wisco is a self-described “foodie” and loves cooking and trying new restaurants.

 Clinical Area Contact Person: Dr. Susan Keane, (336) 256-0569, email@example.com